prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

     This query demonstrates how the `DATE_TRUNC('hour', ...)` function works, showing the truncated hour portion of the `start_time`.

-# Spatial operations in geospatial analysis
+# Spatial operations in geospatial analysis (Referred to 4.sql)

- ## Reproject census tract boundary geometry with postgis (refer to 4.sql)
+ ## Reproject census tract boundary geometry with postgis
  This section details an SQL query used to analyze bike usage patterns throughout the day, focusing on peak usage times.

 **Goal:** Understand the bike usage throughout the day.